Robust Unsupervised Video Anomaly Detection by Multi-Path Frame Prediction: Introduction

-The main contributions of this paper are as follows: \begin{itemize} \item We propose a novel unsupervised video anomaly detection framework, namely {\ourmethod}, with suitable designs for robust performance in different scenarios. \item We equip {\ourmethod} with {\multi} ConvGRUs, which can handle informative parts of different scales and temporal relationship between frames while paying less attention to invariant frame background. \item We introduce a {\ntloss} during network training to mitigate the interference caused by noisy pixels between adjacent frames, which greatly helps the prediction model and improves the anomaly detection performance. \item We conduct experiments on three publicly available video anomaly detection datasets.
+The main contributions of this paper are as follows: \begin{itemize} \item We propose a novel unsupervised video anomaly detection framework, namely {\ourmethod}, with suitable designs for robust performance in different scenarios. \item We equip {\ourmethod} with {\multi} ConvGRUs, which can handle informative parts of different scales, capture temporal relationship between frames, and pay less attention to static and background parts of the frame. \item We introduce a {\ntloss} to mitigate the interference caused by intrinsic noisy pixels in video frames, and the loss greatly improves the robustness and performance of the prediction-based anomaly detection. \item We conduct experiments on three publicly available video anomaly detection datasets.
 The superior performance of the proposed {\ourmethod} against many state-of-the-art baselines validates our design and shows its effectiveness. \end{itemize}